ctkelley/MPResults/README.md

 __This version will make the plots/tables in the paper/notebook.__

-I am working on a veresion that will eliminate the need for JLD and simply read/write plain vanilla arrays.
-I have tagged the JLD version which is for the orignal version of the paper.

-I am also
+This version does not need JLD or JLD2 and uses the solvers and test problems from my new [SIAMFANLEquations.jl](#https://github.com/ctkelley/SIAMFANLEquations.jl) package.

-  - working on getting some viewgraphs in here
+I am working on getting some viewgraphs in here from a recent talk.
+That should happen soon.
-  - integrating this with my new [SIAMFANLEquations.jl](#https://github.com/ctkelley/SIAMFANLEquations.jl) package.
-This will improve performance.

-This may or may not happed before the paper is out of review.

 ## Readme Contents